 A cash ISA is a savings account where you don’t pay tax on the interest you earn.
 There’s a limit on the amount you can deposit into ISAs each year, which is set by the government.
 For the year 2018/2019, the amount is £20,000.

-Tax-free savings accounts (ISAs)
+Compare other savings accounts

 Tesco Bank offers three ISAs.
 It’s worth bearing in mind that the government gives you a personal tax allowance for interest you can earn tax-free outside of an ISA.
 The amount of tax-free interest you’re allowed depends on whether you are a lower-rate or higher-rate tax payer.